 The two champions of our mega sedan test from last year locked horns again – this time at the track, and the unexpected happened.
 All the while, the crowd favourite was watching merrily – and beaming!

 It was a win for two completely contrasting cars when we conducted our mega sedan test last year.
 The Chevrolet Cruze, everyone agrees in the office, is a sensational mechanical product and is perhaps one of the most exciting reasonably priced cars you can buy, while our other winner in a segment below – the Hyundai Verna – creams the competition at being an extremely good value-for-money proposition, as it offers a huge equipment list.
-When we conducted this test last year, we were very proud of ourselves at providing proper consumer advice – rather than telling you about lurid power slides – so it was only a matter of time before we got back on form.
+When we conducted this test last year, we were very proud of ourselves for providing proper consumer advice – rather than telling you about lurid power slides – so it was only a matter of time before we got back on form.

 Naturally, as you’d imagine, we decided to take the two winners of our mega test and show them the entry gate of the BIC.
 These cars are champions of the daily routine – but, this time around, we’d be lapping them on a full-blown international racetrack to see how closely matched they are on pure performance.
 But, both the Cruze and the Verna that rule the road are diesel motors and we’re die-hard petrol devotees.
 So, there had to be something that didn’t run on the fuel of Satan and was accomplished enough to rival both the diesel cars here.